-Responsibilities are reviewed annually and include required disclosure expectations.
-Trinidad State Junior College, Campus Security Authority personnel have a responsibility to notify the campus community about any crimes which pose an ongoing thereat to the community, and, as such, campus security authorities are obligated by law to report crimes to campus security and the Vice President of Student Affairs, Director of Human Resources, PPCC Department of Public safety on PPCC Centennial Campus and the ASU Police Department on the ASU campus.
-Campus Security Authorities are encouraged to immediately contact the Vice President of Student Affairs, Director of Human Resources, or ASU or PPCC Department of Public Safety with concerns.
+ASU Resident Assistants Vice President Student Affairs TSJC CSA responsibilities are reviewed annually and include required disclosure expectations.
+TSJC CSA personnel have a responsibility to notify the campus community about any crimes which pose an ongoing thereat to the community, and, as such, campus security authorities are obligated by law to report crimes to campus security and the Vice President of Student Affairs, Director of Human Resources and the ASU Police Department on the ASU campus.
+Campus Security Authorities are encouraged to immediately contact the Vice President of Student Affairs, Director of Human Resources, or ASU representative with concerns.
+Campus Security Authorities will create incident reports and contact, or facilitate the contact of, local law enforcement as necessary.